TUI Travel launches "Fair Travel" responsibly turned to the future, in particular for transportation

 The Corona crisis fully hit the tourism sector.
-The TUI tour operator put this time to rethink travel so that travellers, and TUI, can contribute to a fair vacation and have a positive impact on the environment while offering opportunities for the local population.
-TUIi launches Fair Travel today, a greener approach to travel by plane, car and city trips.
+The tour operator TUI put this time to rethink travel so that travellers, and TUI, can contribute to a fair vacation and have a positive impact on the environment while offering opportunities for the local population.
+TUI launches Fair Travel today, a greener approach to travel by plane, car and city trips.
 Thanks to Fair Travel, travellers stay in housing with an ecological label, they support the local population and economy and invest in greener mobility.

 Housing carriers of an ecological label